digitsensitive/phaser3-typescript/src/games/flappyBird/flappyBird.md

 ## Fixes of the TypeScript definition file

 Awaiting [issue](https://github.com/photonstorm/phaser3-docs/issues/19) to be fixed.
-This is a work around I have done in the phaser.d.ts file, so that the this.body works in bird.ts and pipe.ts.
+This is a work around I have done in the phaser.d.ts file.
 ```
-Line 12079:
+Line 13304:
 /**
  * If this Game Object is enabled for physics then this property will contain a reference to a Physics Body.
  */